devopstoday11/aws-eks-mcm-federation/README.md

 # Calico Enterprise Multi-cluster Management with Federation for Kubernetes on AWS

+This content was built for free training workshops.

+If you're looking for general docs for Calico Enterprise, we recommend you start [here](https://docs.tigera.io)

 ## Agenda

 * Launch an Amazon VPC infrastructure stack using CloudFormation